Dis lesson go cover:

 Agent Observability

-Observability dey important to build reliable and maintainable agentic systems.
-MAF dey use OpenTelemetry to provide tracing and meters for better observability.
+Observability dey important to build reliable and maintainable agent systems.
+MAF dey integrate with OpenTelemetry to give tracing and meters for better observability.

 from agent_framework.observability import get_tracer, get_meter